-You will see the Council Square guarded by the symbol of the city, the Council Tower, visit the Evangelical Black Church, the largest Gothic worship place in Eastern Europe, discover one of the narrowest streets in Europe, the Rope street, and finally admire the beautiful mountains which surround the city.
+You will see the Council Square guarded by the symbol of the city, the Council Tower, see from outside the Evangelical Black Church (during the cold months between November and April, the Black Church will be seen only from outside), one of the largest Gothic worship places in Eastern Europe, discover one of the narrowest streets in Europe, the Rope Street, and finally admire the beautiful mountains which surround the city.

-Then explore the Christmas Market in Brasov.
-The fair offers visitors the chance to buy from the local producers handicrafts and gifts: figurines, candles, toys, wood carvings, Christmas tree ornaments and masks, etc. Everything takes place in the old city center, the Council Square, at the foothills of Tampa Mountain.
+Then, explore the Christmas Market in Brasov.
+The fair offers visitors the chance to buy handicrafts and gifts from the local producers.
+Admire or buy the local souvenirs: figurines, candles, toys, wood carvings, Christmas tree ornaments, masks, etc.

 Today, you will get even deeper into the typical Transylvanian scenery.

 Head to Sighisoara and visit the charming medieval citadel (UNESCO Heritage), one of the oldest medieval citadels in Europe.
 The citadel of Sighisoara, also founded by the Saxon colonists from Transylvania, is a place you shouldn’t miss while in Transylvania.
 Take a walk in the citadel and discover its story.
 Visit the Clock Tower and enjoy from the top the beautiful panoramic views of the whole citadel, admire the walls of fortification and the watching towers, climb the Scholar’s stairs and reach the beautiful Evangelical Church on the Hill, and, of course, discover the house where it is believed that Vlad the Impaler, known as Vlad Dracula, was born.